Erbology

 So, while this powerful grain might be new to Western kitchens, it has been revered since ancient times in other parts of the world.
 And, indeed, it still is.
 Celebrations for the Mexican Día de los Muertos still feature skulls decorated with amaranth seeds.

-Amaranth seed or amaranth grain?
+Amaranth seeds or amaranth grain?

 Amaranth is a pesudocereal.
 This simply means that it is a seed which acts like a grain.
 While that might sound unusual, some of your other pantry staples fall into this category, too.
 Buckwheat and quinoa are both pseudocereals, although we often think of them as grains.